 Many chemo, hormone, and targeted therapy drugs can enter breast milk and be passed on to the baby.
-So, if the mother is getting chemo, hormone, or targeted therapy, she shouldn’t breastfeed.
+Breastfeeding isn’t recommended if the mother is getting chemo, hormone, or targeted therapy.

 If you have questions, such as when it might be safe to start breastfeeding, be sure to talk with your health care team.
 If you plan to start back after you’ve stopped breastfeeding for a while, you will want to plan ahead.
 You may need extra help from breastfeeding experts.

 The hardest part of treatment is when there is a conflict between the best known treatment for the mother and the well-being of the fetus.
 A woman who has breast cancer during her pregnancy may have hard choices to make—she needs to know all her options and she needs expert help.
 Her obstetrician will need to work with her surgeon, her oncologist, her radiation oncologist, and others involved in her care.
 Through all this, the woman with breast cancer will need emotional support, so a counselor or psychologist should also be part of her health care team.

 If you would like more information on breast cancer and its treatment, please read our document called Breast Cancer.

 Survival rates after breast cancer during pregnancy